TwilioDevEd/voice-javascript-sdk-quickstart-node/README.md

    1. Log in to your [Twilio Console](https://www.twilio.com/console)
    2. Navigate to your [Active Numbers list](https://www.twilio.com/console/phone-numbers/incoming)
-   3. Click on the number you purchased earlier.
+   3. Click on the number you purchased earlier
    4. Scroll down to find the 'Voice & Fax' section and look for 'A CALL COMES IN'
    5. Enter your ngrok https url (with "/voice") you used earlier
    6. Leave 'Webhook' and 'HTTP POST' selections the same